TheTechRobo/python-shell/README.md

 # python-shell
 Simple, commented Python shell.
-Doesn't seem to work with the Python Launcher, but works with IDLE.
+Doesn't seem to work with the Python Launcher, but works with IDLE and normal Python (no Python Launcher).
 Functions just like a terminal, but different commands

 Thanks for using!
 Your support inspires me